By Andrew Crowley

 TDP – Technical Data Package: A set of electronic files that describe a particular product or product component.
 I recently wrote a deep dive on this one, and Anark has been a leader in TDP authoring, publishing and collaboration tools for over 15 years.
 In fact, our 3D PDF TDP is the example used in MIL-STD-31000B, first released in 2018.

 PLM - Product Lifecycle Management: is the process of managing a product's lifecycle from inception, through design and manufacturing, to sales, service, and eventually retirement.
 As a technology, PLM software helps organizations develop new products and bring them to market.
-At Anark, our technical data collaboration platform, Anark Core, integrates directly with all major PLM systems to make technical data and the experts who own it easily accessible to everyone who needs them.
+At Anark, our technical data collaboration platform, Anark Collaborate, integrates directly with all major PLM systems to make technical data and the experts who own it easily accessible to everyone who needs them.

 BOM - Bill of Material: A list of the raw materials, sub-assemblies, intermediate assemblies, sub-components, parts, and the quantities of each needed to manufacture an end product.
 At Anark, we recognize that technical data is made up of more than 3D models.
 That’s why our technical data collaboration platform produces data packages that contain the complete product definition, even if the complete set of information resides in different systems.